The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Spillover effects of affirmative action

-In Panel B of Table \ref{tab:dd_enade}, we find that affirmative action decreased the Enade scores of UERJ students, including \emph{within} the sample of white private school students.
+Panel B of Table \ref{tab:dd_enade} shows that affirmative action decreased the Enade scores of UERJ students, including \emph{within} the sample of white private school students.
 Enade scores are expressed as the proportion of correct answers, and the overall score is a weighted average of its field-specific and general components.
-For the average UERJ exam taker, the overall proportion of correct answers declined by 3.8 percentage points with the introduction of affirmative action (column B) from a pre-AA mean of 55 percent (column A).
-These declines are likely attributable, at least in part, to the policy's effects on student body diversity.
-Yet the mean overall score of UERJ's white private school students also declined by 2.2 percentage points (column C).
-This decline is sizable, as it is 15 percent of a standard deviation of the full distribution of Enade scores (14.4pp).
-Similarly, Figure \ref{fig:dd_enade_quantiles} shows scores declined by about two percentage points at the highest quantiles of UERJ's score distribution.\footnote{\enskip Figure \ref{fig:dd_enade_quantiles} plots DD coefficients in which the dependent variables are quantiles of Enade scores within each exam field $\times$ institution $\times$ year cell (rather than mean scores, as in Table \ref{tab:dd_enade}).}
+For the average UERJ exam taker, affirmative action reduced the proportion of correct answers by 3.8 percentage points (column B) from a pre-AA mean of 55 percent (column A).
+This average effect is likely due in part to the policy's effects on diversity.
+Yet the overall scores of UERJ's white private school students also declined by 2.2 percentage points (column C).
+This decline is 15 percent of a standard deviation of the full distribution of Enade scores (14.4pp).
+Similarly, Figure \ref{fig:dd_enade_quantiles} shows that Enade performance declined by about two percentage points at the highest quantiles of UERJ's score distribution.\footnote{\enskip Figure \ref{fig:dd_enade_quantiles} plots DD coefficients in which the dependent variables are quantiles of Enade scores within each exam field $\times$ institution $\times$ year cell (rather than mean scores, as in Table \ref{tab:dd_enade}).} We also find that Enade scores declined in UERJ majors with more exposure to affirmative action relative to less-exposure majors (Appendix Table A18).

 These findings suggest that affirmative action reduced the learning of UERJ's top students.
-At high quantiles and in the white private school sample, the declines in Enade performance are not likely to be attributable to changes in the set of students who gained admission under affirmative action.
-We find no evidence of negative selection in the sample of white private school students, and all else equal, one would expect \emph{positive} selection within this sample because the bar for admission was higher in the cohorts with affirmative action.
-Thus we take these results as evidence that the negative effects of affirmative action on top enrollees' earnings are partly driven by learning spillovers.\footnote{\enskip Appendix Table \ref{tab:dd_prog_enade} shows that the declines in UERJ's Enade scores are larger in the majors with more exposure to affirmative action, which is consistent with our empirical strategy for top enrollees.}
+At high quantiles and in the white private school sample, the declines in Enade performance are not likely to be driven by compositional effects.
+We find no evidence of negative selection in the sample of white private school students, and all else equal, one would expect \emph{positive} selection within this sample because the bar for admission was higher in cohorts with affirmative action.
+Thus these results suggest that the negative effects of affirmative action on top enrollees' earnings were partly driven by learning spillovers.